OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

 `kernels` and `parallel` regions.
 Each of these directives will be detailed in the sections that follow.

+***NOTE: I used the jacobi iteration example in these sections because I had it and it shows some of the differences in the two approaches, but I'm concerned that there's too much here for a first look at the two directives.
+On the one hand, there's multiple differences I can point to, on the other I'm having to explain things like reductions.
+I'd be interested in feedback about this.
+Am I jumping in too fast or is this the right place to discuss these things?
+Should I just use something simple like SAXPY here and then do the longer example as a standalone example at the end of this chapter?***

 The Parallel Construct
 ----------------------
 The `parallel` construct identifies a region of code that will be parallelized across OpenACC gangs.
-By itself the a `parallel` region is of limited use, but when paired with the `loop` directive (discussed later) the compiler will generate a parallel version of the loop for the accelerator.
+By itself the a `parallel` region is of limited use, but when paired with the `loop` directive (discussed in more detail later) the compiler will generate a parallel version of the loop for the accelerator.
 These two directives can, and frequently are, combined into a single `parallel loop` directive.
 By placing this directive on a loop the programmer asserts that affected loop is safe to parallelize however the compiler sees fit for the target device.
 The code below demonstrates the use of the `parallel loop` combined directive in both C/C++ and Fortran.

     #pragma acc parallel loop
     for( int j = 1; j < n-1; j++)
     {
       #pragma acc loop